 |The Care Farm program at Graze in Peace offers people in need of a healing space (just like our rescued animals) a safe place to reconnect to nature, to work on social skills with others, and to find themselves again while participating in farm-based activities surrounded by loving, nonjudgmental and nonthreatening beings.

 Today, we offer programs for developmentally disabled, foster children, teenagers in transition, and others in our community in need of a little extra help.
-This Fall we will be adding a community center yurt to the farm to house our Care Farm, Humane Education and plant-based educational activities.
-A new fully-accessible raised bed sensory garden is in the plans for next Spring as well as a nature trail with benches to sit and observe the animals, the hundred-year old trees and the tiny wildlife along our running brook.
+Soon, we will be adding a community center yurt to the farm to house our Care Farm, Humane Education activities.
+A new fully-accessible raised bed sensory garden is also in the plans as well as a nature trail with benches to sit and observe the animals, the hundred-year old trees and the tiny wildlife along our running brook.

 Although care farms are not all that common in the United States, there are many in other countries.
 Many have therapy programs, much like therapy horse farms, that offer at-risk individuals or individuals with special needs a place to build personal, social and vocational skills in the natural, peaceful, stress-free environment of the farm.